LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

    :start-after: numerator chunk
    :end-before: chunk

-These methods allow one-way communication of the numerator value out of the class.
+These methods allow one-way communication of the numerator and denominator values out of the object.
+These are examples
+of a simple category of methods:  A *getter* simply returns the value of a part of the object's state, without changing the object at all.

 Note again that there is no ``static`` in the method heading.
 The field value for the *current* Rational is returned.